Al Mayadeen English

 The Syrian National Bloc announced its outright rejection of the tripartite agreement signed between the authorities in Damascus, the United States, and Jordan, describing it as exceeding the powers of any interim government and entrenching the division of the country by placing southern Syria under US supervision.

-In a statement on Thursday, the Bloc voiced support for residents of Suweida who have rejected what was described as a “road map,” affirming its backing for their stance against any deal that undermines Syria’s unity and national sovereignty.
+In a statement on Thursday, the bloc voiced support for residents of Suweida who have rejected what was described as a “road map,” affirming its backing for their stance against any deal that undermines Syria’s unity and national sovereignty.

-The statement reiterated the Bloc’s principled rejection of any agreement with the Israeli occupation, stressing that all forms of negotiation or cooperation with it are entirely unacceptable.
+The statement reiterated the bloc’s principled rejection of any agreement with the Israeli occupation, stressing that all forms of negotiation or cooperation with it are entirely unacceptable.
 It called for the full liberation of occupied Syrian territories through means set out in international laws and conventions.

-The Bloc also criticized Damascus for granting Washington any representative capacity on behalf of Syria in meetings involving the Israeli regime.
+The bloc also criticized Damascus for granting Washington any representative capacity on behalf of Syria in meetings involving the Israeli regime.
 It said no security arrangement with “the enemy,” whether in the south or any other part of Syria, can be tolerated, underscoring its call for complete national sovereignty and opposition to foreign interference.

-Syrian Foreign Minister Asaad al-Shibani recently revealed that the government had developed a clear roadmap to address events in Sweida.
+Syrian Foreign Minister Asaad al-Shibani recently revealed that the government had developed a clear roadmap to address events in Suweida.
 Speaking at a joint press conference in Damascus on Tuesday with his Jordanian counterpart, Ayman Safadi, and US envoy to Syria, Tom Barrack, al-Shibani said the plan laid out practical steps with support from Jordan and the US.

 The Syrian National Bloc, founded by prominent political figures, says its mission is to build a democratic civil state based on citizenship and social justice under the slogan “Religion is for God and the homeland for all.”
 In its founding statement, the group said its establishment aimed to prevent “reproducing dictatorship under a new guise” and to create a state of full and equal citizenship to safeguard sovereignty and genuine freedom.